604-224-5277 Toll Free: 1-855-760-6886

 Sign up below and we'll get you started!

 Faith Wilson Group offers Private Client Services (PCS) - a service that speeds up and improves the process of shopping for a home.
-It can give you a 24+ hour head start on other buyers using real estate search engines, like Realtor.ca or MLS.ca.
+It can give you a 24+ hour head start on other buyers using real estate search engines, like Realtor.ca.

 Once we create an account for you, PCS will notify you when properties that match your criteria are listed and let you know, in real-time, when a property sells and for how much.

 4176 Crown Crescent,Vancouver West